-The security of mobile apps has always been a daunting task.
+Mobile application security has always been a daunting task.
 Regardless of the measures implemented, cybercriminals are constantly trying to find new ways to compromise security.
 Not only users but organizations are also facing the wrath of mobile application security.
-In fact, 57% of all the organizations experienced a mobile phishing incident last year.
+In fact, 57% of all organizations experienced a mobile phishing incident last year.

 The rising security threats have certainly enhanced the necessity of mobile security testing.
 The most common technique used by mature businesses is to try and detect vulnerabilities early in the development cycle and mitigate them using SAST (Static Application Security Testing).
 And one of the commonly used tools for conducting SAST is MobSF.

 While tools like MobSF have their own set of advantages and disadvantages, it is important to lay out some common parameters to assess the performance of such security testing tools.
 So, let's know in more detail about SAST, MobSF, and some of the differentiating features of mobile security testing tools so as to find out what are some of the best alternatives for MobSF.

 SAST or Static Application Security Testing is a method of security testing where source code is assessed in order to discover security vulnerabilities that are present in applications and make them susceptible to attacks.

 The best thing about SAST is that it is executed very early in the SDLC (Software Development Life Cycle) and it doesn't require a functional application or code execution beforehand.
 It assists developers in identifying security vulnerabilities during the early stages of the development itself.
 As a result, issues can be resolved quickly without disrupting the development cycle or passing the threat to the subsequent stages of development before resolution.